Maximum Upload Limits

 To load large files or EDDs with the Enterprise 7 web application, you may need to increase the maximum size setting in the web.config file (typically at .\Program Files\EarthSoft\Enterprise7\web.config).

 The default setting for uploading files is 10 Mb (30mb in IIS 7.5).
-The current setting is displayed adjacent to the Choose File button on both the EDD Upload widget and in the Explorer widget (on the New File form).
 If attempting to load EDDs or files larger than the web.config is set for, a Runtime Error will occur.

 •Under Microsoft Internet Information Server 6.5 and earlier, the error will look like: Server Error in '/equis' Application.